 Good Faith and Fair Dealing

 The terms good faith and fair dealing come up often in cases of wrongful termination.
 This is the standard an employer must act with when dealing with employees.
 If an employer does breach the standard of good faith and fair dealing it means they have treated an employee unfairly or deliberately deceived them.
 Some examples of this are in cases where employees have been terminated to avoid payment of a sales commission, pushing an employee to quit to avoid paying them severance pay for being terminated, and misleading an employee about a chance for promotion or potential raise.

 Wrongful termination can be claimed in cases where an employee believes they have been fired because of their race, sexual orientation, color, creed, nationality, gender, religion, age, disability, or due to a pregnancy.
 In cases where discrimination has occurred, the terminated employee may first have to file a complaint with the state and federal government before bringing suit against their former employer.

 Whistleblower protection protects employees who file a complaint against their employer or reveal that their employer has violated a major law that harms the public interest or the environment.
 Depending on the state, all forms of whistleblowing may be protected, or only in certain instances which are considered to be more severe violations.

 Contact The Brown Firm PLLC Today

 If you believe that you have been terminated wrongfully, for illegitimate reasons, or otherwise illegally consult with the legal professionals at The Brown Firm PLLC.
 After hearing the specifics of your case, we can make an educated determination whether or not your rights have been infringed upon.
-We offer a free consultation, and will pursue your case vigorously to secure the compensation you deserve should we believe wrongful termination has occurred.
+We offer a legal consultation, and will pursue your case vigorously to secure the compensation you deserve should we believe wrongful termination has occurred.